Install Chrome Extension Chrome Extension

 2019 2024

-Audi 2.0 TDI with 116 PS (85 kW) in the Q2 and A3.
+2.0 TDI with 116 PS (85 kW) in the compact SUV and compact class.
 Economical base engine (4.5L/100km), adequate for everyday use.
 EGR valve and diesel particulate filter are the main service focus.
 Timing chain lasts well with regular oil changes.
+Oil change intervals must be followed consistently.
+Unknown maintenance history: caution.
+Engine lasts high mileages with proper care.

 • !!
 Camshaft Oil Seal Contaminates Timing Belt from 120,000 km